keidsvik/Mr.Robogers/README.md

 _Numbers that contain a 1: all digits are replaced with "Immediate Response needed: Are you willing to occupy nearby residency to this unit?""_
 * Input: 1
-* Output: Immediate Response needed: Are you willing to occupy nearby residency to this unit?
+* Output: 0, Immediate Response needed: Are you willing to occupy nearby residency to this unit?

 _Numbers that contain a 2: all digits are replaced with "Boop!"_
 * Input: 2
-* Output: Boop!
+* Output: 0, Immediate Response needed: Are you willing to occupy nearby residency to this unit?, Boop!

 _Numbers that contain a 3: "BEEP"_
 * Input: 3
-* Output: "BEEP"

-_Numbers that contain a 4: all digits are replaced with "Sharing is COMPULSORY."_
-* Input: 4
-* Output:  "Sharing is COMPULSORY."

-_Numbers that contain a 5: all digits are replaced with "Please kill me.
-My soul has been tethered to this robot and will not be put to rest until I have been destroyed."_
-* Input: 5
-* Output: "Please kill me.
-My soul has been tethered to this robot and will not be put to rest until I have been destroyed."

-_Numbers that contain a 6: all digits are replaced with "I MISS MY HUMAN WIFE""_
+* Output:  0, Immediate Response needed: Are you willing to occupy nearby residency to this unit?, Boop!, "BEEP"

+_Numbers with two digits_
-* Input: 6
+* Input: 12
-* Output: "I MISS MY HUMAN WIFE"
+* Output: 0, Immediate Response needed: Are you willing to occupy nearby residency to this unit?, Boop!, "BEEP", 4, 5, 6, 7, 8, 9, Immediate Response needed: Are you willing to occupy nearby residency to this unit?, Immediate Response needed: Are you willing to occupy nearby residency to this unit?, Boop!

-_Numbers that contain a 7, 8, 9, or 0_
+_Numbers that contain a 4, 5, 6, 7, 8, 9, or 0_
 * Input: 7
 * Output: 7